how do we support better community-led research that makes a difference?

 Mission

-Community Knowledge Matters is a new network bringing together people interested in community-led research shaping practice & policy change in mental health and wellbeing in the Highlands & Islands and beyond.
+Community Knowledge Matters is a network bringing together people interested in community-led research shaping practice & policy change.

 The network will build collective voice and capacity through a programme of activities – including network events, collation of resources and funded training opportunities – working together to support more community knowledge represented at a systemic level.